By Jesús Manuel

 There has to be a better way

-My next bike will be designed for the long haul, but sized right (for me).
-I could buy a Hog or a clone, but they typically weigh about 750 pounds.
-I just don't feel comfortable on a ponderous bike.
+haul, but sized right (for me).
+I could buy a Hog or a clone, but they

-to me (I don't heal as quickly from broken bones and torn flesh like I used to) or the bike.
+I have been on steep inclines that have quickly turned into dead ends.
+While making a u-turn I have almost dropped my bike.
+Because I was riding my Bonny I just put one leg down and avoided incurring any damage to me (I don't heal as quickly from broken bones and torn flesh like I used to) or the bike.
 You really can't do that on a Hog.
 Yes, I know some experts can make their Harleys perform amazing tricks, but this old dude can't.

 I'm not in the market for Harley, Haybusa or Panigale, but considering the following bikes for interstate touring.
 The BMW F800GT (798 cc) and the Honda N700X (670 cc).
 Both have options that include saddlebags and the latest technology.
 My retro bike is just that.
 Retro.
 It doesn't have much tech.